kgateway-dev/kgateway/docs/content/guides/security/limit-connection.md

         protocol: TCP
       ```

 5. Get the public IP address of your gateway proxy.
-Note that the following commands returns the IP address and the default port.
+Note that the following command returns the IP address and the default port.
    ```sh
    glooctl proxy address
    ```